Pitch Perfect 2: Cast

-Additionally, Keegan-Michael Key appears as Sammy, Beca's boss at Residual Heat, a rude but successful producer, Shawn Carter Peterson appears as Dax, an intern at Residual Heat, David Cross (credited as Sir Willups Brightlysmore) appears as the Riff-Off host, Pentatonix members Scott Hoying, Kirstie Maldonado, Mitch Grassi, Avi Kaplan, and Kevin Olusola appear as Team Canada, Penn Masala appears as Team India, the Naan Stops, and Filharmonic appears as Team Philippines.
+Additionally, Keegan-Michael Key appears as Sammy, Beca's boss at Residual Heat, a rude but successful producer, Shawn Carter Peterson appears as Dax, an intern at Residual Heat, David Cross (credited as Sir Willups Brightlysmore) appears as the Riff-Off host, Pentatonix members Scott Hoying, Kirstin Maldonado, Mitch Grassi, Avi Kaplan, and Kevin Olusola appear as Team Canada, Penn Masala appears as Team India, the Naan Stops, and Filharmonic appears as Team Philippines.

-Green Bay Packers players Clay Matthews, David Bakhtiari, Don Barclay, Josh Sitton and T. J. Lang play themselves in cameos.
-Also appearing as themselves are Snoop Dogg, Natalie Morales, Jake Tapper, Joe Scarborough, Mika Brzezinski, Jimmy Kimmel, Rosie O'Donnell, Rosie Perez, Lucas Grabeel, Nicolle Wallace, Jordan Rodgers, Christina Aguilera, Adam Levine, Blake Shelton and Pharrell Williams.
+Green Bay Packers players Clay Matthews, David Bakhtiari, Don Barclay, Josh Sitton, and T. J. Lang play themselves in cameos.
+Also appearing as themselves are Snoop Dogg, Natalie Morales, Jake Tapper, Joe Scarborough, Mika Brzezinski, Jimmy Kimmel, Rosie O'Donnell, Rosie Perez, Lucas Grabeel, Nicolle Wallace, Jordan Rodgers, Christina Aguilera, Adam Levine, Blake Shelton, and Pharrell Williams.
 Robin Roberts, C.J.
-Perry and Kether Donohue appear as Legacy Bellas during the finale.
-Additionally, President Barack Obama, First Lady Michelle Obama and Shonda Rhimes briefly appear via archive footage.
+Perry, and Kether Donohue appear as Legacy Bellas during the finale.
+Additionally, President Barack Obama, First Lady Michelle Obama, and Shonda Rhimes briefly appear via archive footage.

 Production

-In December 2012, Skylar Astin revealed that he and Rebel Wilson had had meetings with Universal Studios about the potential sequel.
+In December 2012, Skylar Astin revealed that he and Rebel Wilson had meetings with Universal Studios about the potential sequel.
 In April 2013, it was confirmed that a sequel would be released in 2015.
 Elizabeth Banks directed the sequel, and Kay Cannon returned as screenwriter.
 Paul Brooks produced for Gold Circle Films with Banks and Max Handelman producing for Brownstone Productions.
 Deke Sharon returned as vocal producer, and has a brief cameo as a German reporter.
 As in the first movie, they ran a month of "a cappella boot camp" before filming.

 Casting

 Anna Kendrick and Wilson returned to the cast early in 2014 to play the characters they originated in the first film.
 Brittany Snow reprised her character.
 On April 24, Chrissie Fit was added to the cast.
 On May 1, Hailee Steinfeld was added to the cast, playing a new member of the Barden Bellas.
 On May 5, Adam DeVine was reported to return in the film.
 On May 14, Katey Sagal was added to the cast, playing Steinfeld's character's mother.
 On May 29, Flula Borg was added to the cast, playing the leader of Das Sound Machine.
-It was confirmed on June 18, 2014 that Christopher Shepard was added to the cast.
-It was confirmed on June 19, 2014 that Pentatonix would play the role of a rival group to the Barden Bellas.
+It was confirmed on June 18, 2014, that Christopher Shepard was added to the cast.
+It was confirmed on June 19, 2014, that Pentatonix would play the role of a rival group to the Barden Bellas.
 It was later confirmed that The Filharmonic from season 4 of The Sing Off would make a cameo appearance as a rival group from the Philippines.
-On August 24, 2014 it was announced that Penn Masala, the all-male Hindi a cappella group from director Elizabeth Banks' and producer Max Handelman's alma mater The University of Pennsylvania, would be featured as a team from Southeast Asia.
-On June 25, Birgitte Hjort Sørensen was confirmed added to the cast.
+On August 24, 2014, it was announced that Penn Masala, the all-male Hindi a cappella group from director Elizabeth Banks' and producer Max Handelman's alma mater The University of Pennsylvania, would be featured as a team from South Asia.
+On June 25, Birgitte Hjort Sørensen was added to the cast.